Chris Ashton: International career

 Ashton scored two tries in England's opening match in the 2011 Six Nations against Wales at the Millennium Stadium on 4 February, with England winning the game 26–19.
 He followed this with four tries against Italy the following week, equalling the all-time Six Nations record with six tries in a season.
 This performance also meant he is the first person in the Six Nations to score four tries in a single match.
-His famous swallow dive celebration was used to celebrate two of these tries.
+His famous swallow dive celebration (dubbed the 'Ash Splash') was used to celebrate two of these tries.

 Ashton represented England at the 2011 Rugby World Cup in New Zealand and finished as the tournament's joint leading try-scorer with six.

 He started all five matches for England in the 2012 Six Nations, and in May 2012 scored a hat-trick of tries as England beat the Barbarians 57–26 in a non-cap fixture at Twickenham.
 Ashton went on the 2012 summer tour to South Africa in which he started all three Test matches.

 Ashton started all five matches for England in the 2013 Six Nations Championship, scoring a try in the first match against Scotland.
 England took the championship down to the final game against Wales, however suffered a heavy 30–3 defeat at the Millennium Stadium as Wales took the title.
 Ashton later played in all three of England's matches in the 2013 autumn internationals, scoring a try in their win over Argentina.

 Ashton lost his place in the England elite squad, not playing in any of their games in the 2014 Six Nations.
 He did however play in England's mid-year games against the All Blacks in New Zealand, all three of which England lost.
 Again, Ashton's defensive capabilities were the subject of much discussion during this campaign and he did not play for England during the 2014 autumn internationals or 2015 Six Nations.